Can Urgent Care Give IV Fluids? Yes, But Know Your Options

 3. Wait to be seen.
 Urgent care wait times vary, but 15 to 60 minutes is typical depending on how busy the clinic is.
 On a Saturday morning after a Friday night, expect the longer end.

 4. Provider evaluation.
-A nurse practitioner or physician assistant assesses your symptoms, checks vitals, and determines whether you need IV fluids, oral rehydration, or something else entirely.
+A nurse practitioner or physician assistant checks your symptoms, takes vitals, and decides whether you need IV fluids, oral rehydration, or something else.

 5. IV infusion.
 The actual infusion of one liter of normal saline takes 30 to 60 minutes.
 Most urgent care clinics offer plain saline or Lactated Ringer's solution.
 Unlike mobile IV services, they typically don't add B vitamins, vitamin C, anti-nausea medication, or other customized nutrients.